Inbibo/shift_docs/docs/integration_resources/software/nuke.md

 >[!NOTE]
 > If the paths are added at the system level or before opening Nuke, then this configuration step will not be required.

-### Menu
+### Menu File

-In the menu.py file it is required to configure the Shift menu and toolbar entries in the Nuke UI.
+In the *menu.py*.py file it is required to configure the Shift *menu.py* and toolbar entries in the Nuke UI.

 <pre><code style="white-space: pre; margin: 20px 0; padding: 10px; box-sizing: border-box;">import os
 import nuke